0x64c/lyfe/README.md

 Controls:
 * DPAD cor cursor movement
-* Y to start simulation
+* Y to start/stop simulation
-* X to stop simulation
+* X to open/close menu
 * A to add marker
 * B to remove marker
 * L to slow down